Markthal in Rotterdam is a stunning indoor food market which was opened in 2014.

-The unique €175m Markthal building was designed by Dutch architectural firm MVRDV and is helping to put Rotterdam firmly on the world map.
+The unique €175m Markthal building was designed by Dutch architectural firm MVRDV and has helped put Rotterdam firmly on the world map.
 Made up of a large 40m high archway, it offers a covered market area the size of a large football pitch with around 100 food stalls and 20 shops and restaurants.
 Each end is sealed by a glass façade to keep out the weather.

-The building is 70m wide and 120m long and contains no less than 228 apartments (102 rentals and 126 private).
+The building is 70m wide and 120m long and contains no less than 228 apartments.
 Each has an outside terrace whilst half of the apartments also have triple-glazed windows overlooking the market.

 The stallholders are a mix of local and national businesses with a focus on high-end food produce.
 This includes dedicated stalls selling cheeses, meats, fruit & veg and fish.
 Plus those selling miscellaneous items such as nuts, olives, spices, chocolates and sweets.
-There is also a decent sized Asian supermarket (Wah Nam Hong).
+There is also a decent sized Asian supermarket.

 The level below has an Albert Heijn supermarket, a Gall & Gall off license and Etos chemist; there is a large 4 storey underground car park with 1,200 spaces.
 Deliveries to the stalls and shops are also handled from the underground level which has its own cooling facility.

-There is an exhibition called Tijdtrap which shows medieval archaeological finds from the construction of the building.
-Entrance is free and can be found by going down to the car park levels.
+There is a permanent exhibition called Tijdtrap which shows medieval archaeological finds from the construction of the building.
+Entrance is free and can be found by going down to the car park levels (-2, -3 and -4).

 The Markthal is located in the east of the city centre in the Laurens district – being marketed as the ‘SoHo of Rotterdam’.
 It is just opposite Rotterdam Blaak station or a 15 minute walk from Rotterdam Central station.
 There is an outdoor market in the square outside and you will also find Rotterdam’s library and the Kubuswoningen (Cube houses) nearby.